f-guitart/sumapp/README.md

 Each level has 10 questions.
 You need to answer 100% correctly to unlock the next level.

+### Problems Covered
+The game includes:
+- **Addition**: All combinations from 0+0 to 9+9 (100 problems)
+- **Subtraction**: All combinations where the result is positive, from 1-0 to 9-9 (55 problems)
+- All numbers are single digits (0-9)
+- All subtraction results are positive (e.g., 7-2, not 2-7)

 ### Adaptive Difficulty
-The game tracks your performance for each multiplication (e.g., "7×8").
-Multiplications you get wrong more often will appear more frequently in future questions, especially at higher levels.
+The game tracks your performance for each problem (e.g., "5+3" or "7-2").
+Problems you get wrong more often will appear more frequently in future questions, especially at higher levels.
 This helps you practice the ones you need to work on most.

 ### Data Storage
 All data is stored locally in your browser using LocalStorage:
 - Player profiles
 - Current level for each profile
-- Statistics for each multiplication (correct/wrong counts)
+- Statistics for each problem (correct/wrong counts)
 - Last played timestamp

 ## Getting Started